-- To help students internalise a sense of pulse and rhythm
+- To help pupils internalise a sense of pulse and rhythm

-- To help students recognise basic musical symbols and know their meaning
+- To help pupils recognise basic musical symbols and know their meaning

 - To encourage verbal and physical coordination

-- Note symbols (pdf) printed out or displayable on your whiteboard, to teach each symbol
+- Note symbols printed out or displayable on your whiteboard, to teach each symbol (download file below)

-- Rhythm flashcards (pdf) printed out on separate pieces of paper or card, or displayed on your whiteboard
+- Rhythm flashcards printed out on separate pieces of paper or card, or displayed on your whiteboard (download file below)

 - Optional: interactive whiteboard, classroom percussion instruments

 Using the individual note symbols PDF (download in resources list above), start by teaching the crotchet and its action: